-- 11.06(A) An employee on the recall list who accepts recall to a temporary position shall not have the time spent working at the temporary position counted when calculating the time the employee is on the recall list. - 11.07 Notice of recall shall be sent to the individual by registered mail to the last known address in the Employer's records.
+- 11.07 Notice of recall shall be sent to the individual by registered mail to the last known address in the Employer's records.
 A copy of the notice shall be forwarded at the same time to the Union by registered mail.
 Recalled employees shall have nine (9) calendar days (excluding Saturdays, Sundays and holidays) after the date of registration of the notice of recall to respond and shall be given an additional two (2) weeks to report to work. - 11.08 Refusal to accept a job offer (except where provided in 11.06 and below) in a classification from which the employee was laid off or failure to respond within nine (9) calendar days (excluding Saturdays, Sundays and holidays) after the date of registration of the notice of recall shall result in the employee being dropped from the recall list.